-- Dehydration – when you’re working out intensely make sure you are also drinking a lot of water.
-And of course drinking soda, coffee or alcohol all produce a dehydrating effect along with all the other ways it’s bad for your hormones!
+- Dehydration - when you’re working out intensely, make sure you are also drinking a lot of water.
+And of course drinking soda, coffee or alcohol all produce a dehydrating effect along with all the other ways they're bad for your hormones!

-- Stress – both psychological and physical forms of stress, which means anxiety, but also surgery or illness – depletes magnesium.
-And depleted magnesium causes heightened stress response.
+- Stress - both psychological and physical forms of stress, which means anxiety, but also surgery or illness - depletes magnesium.
+Depleted magnesium causes a heightened stress response.
 So if you’re under pressure, be sure to take at least ten minutes out of each day to sit still, meditate or just rest.